 When I moved to Los Altos, and inquired with neighborhood families about the local middle school, the responses were oddly consistent: “Oh, it’s awesome.”
 Whether I was asking the child or the parent, the response was invariably positive.

-Lucas had a great first year.
-He loves school.
-However, after 23 years, the principal, Brenda Dykman announced she was ready to retire.
-The PTA reached out to me with the idea of creating a mural on campus that would honor her legacy.
+When the principal, Brenda Dykman, announced she was ready to retire after 23 years of service, the PTA reached out to me with the idea of creating a mural on campus that would honor her legacy.

 I returned a week later and presented Brenda with five unique potential designs.
 Here are the ideas I presented: